benbjurstrom/prezet/stubs/prezet/content/features/seo.md

 title: Prezet is SEO Ready Out of the Box
 date: 2024-05-05
 category: Features
-excerpt: Prezet automatically generates SEO meta tags for your markdown files, ensuring your content is well-optimized for search engines and social media platforms.
+excerpt: Prezet automatically generates meta tags for your pages based on the front matter of your markdown files.
 image: /prezet/img/ogimages/features-seo.webp
 ---